Sub-

 Work status

-It can be assumed that the wire harness will have one management shell, while the car body will have its own.
+It can be assumed that the wire harness will have one Asset Administration Shell , while the car body will have its own.
 This way, the robot on the assembly line knows the design data and can interpret it and follow up with appropriate actions.
 An example: How much a wire harness may be pulled before it breaks.
 The analysis of the environment is another important point, because several robots may have to work in parallel, especially in threading processes.
 If, for example, wires are laid from the interior to the engine compartment, robots have to thread them.
 To accomplish this task, they must be coordinated with each other.
 This requires the corresponding data, such as the speed at which the threading is carried out.

-The current work priority includes the provision of process data, analogous to sub-project 3, where we are already a bit further along and know which data is needed for which process step.
+The current work priority includes the provision of process data, analogous to SP 3, where we are already a bit further along and know which data is needed for which process step.
 Tasks such as the semantic description of work instructions and parameters are also part of this process because they ensure that machines or robots can talk to each other.

 WP4.2 Selection of the processes to be automated: